Jewell Lutheran College

 (View the 1897-1898 J. L. C. Catalogue which shows the names of faculty, the courses offered, the fees, and more.)

+A new windmill was raised over the college well.
+The water will be forced up to a tank and from thence conveniently led to different parts of the building.
+Another instance of progress.
 In 1900, the college students organized an Athletic Association with Prof. S. E. Dime as chairman.
 They laid out a baseball diamond on the college property and organized a baseball team.
 A lawn tennis team was also added.

 Click to enlarge

-In 1902, the college constructed a two-story ladies' dormitory just west and south of the college building.
+In 1902, the college constructed this two-story ladies' dormitory just west and south of the college building.
 The men continued to be housed on the third floor of the main building.
 Then tragedy struck the college.

 Click to enlarge